 Elmhurst Memorial Hospital is able to provide clinical trials sponsored by a National Cancer Institute-supported cooperative group through an affiliation with the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
 The American College of Surgeons has approved Elmhurst Memorial Hospital as a Comprehensive Community Cancer Program.
 One important facet of this approval is our ability to offer clinical trials to many of our oncology patients.
 Elmhurst Memorial Hospital is a member of the Eastern Cooperative Oncology Group.

-The potential benefits from enrolling in a clinical trial can include:
+Potential benefits from enrolling in a clinical trial can include:

 - More treatment options